 A stunning, rare, deep blue hybrid of two winter hardy Agaves.
-Cold hardy to Zone 5, at least 15 years to bloom.
+Cold hardy to Zone 5.
+It will be at least 15 years to bloom.
+Incredible, impressed leaf patterns better than on most agaves.
 15" high x 20" wide.
+Very polite in the garden.
+Minimal production of pups.
 Comes in 2.5 inch pot.

-Dave Salman's collection from south of Flagstaff, AZ at about 6,800 ft.
-A particularly hardy form with blue-green foliage.
-Average mature size 24" high by 24" wide.
+Dave Salman's collection from the Rim near Flagstaff, AZ.
+Very hardy with blue-green foliage.
+Spectacular flowers in its old age!
+Average mature size 18" high by 24" wide.
+Zone 5.
 Sold in 2.5 inch pots

 Havard's Agave is the king of the Davis Mountains of West Texas.
 The broad, rich blue leaves are incredibly handsome.
 Plants grow to 24 inches high by 36 inches wide in 10 to 15 years.
 Havard's Agave has very few offsets over the years unlike some species.
 Hardy to zone 5 (-20 degrees F.).
 Foliage is much broader than the parryi types.
 Sold in 2...